 Annual Disclosure Report.
-The County agrees to provide or cause to be provided to the Municipal Securities Rulemaking Board ("MSRB") the following annual financial information and operating data for the prior fiscal year (commencing in 2016 for the fiscal year ended December 31, 2015):
+The County agrees to provide or cause to be provided to the Municipal Securities Rulemaking Board ("MSRB") the following annual financial information and operating data for the prior fiscal year (collectively, the "Annual Financial Information") (commencing in 2016 for the fiscal year ended December 31, 2015):

-- (i) annual financial statements prepared in accordance with the Budget Accounting and Reporting System ("BARS") prescribed by the Washington State Auditor pursuant to RCW 43.09.200 (or any successor statutes) and generally of the type attached as Appendix B, which statements will not be audited, except that if and when audited financial statements are otherwise prepared and available to the County they will be provided; - (ii) a summary of the assessed value of taxable property in the County; - (iii) a summary of budgeted General Fund revenues and appropriations; - (iv) a summary of ad valorem property tax levy rates per \$1,000 of assessed value and delinquency rates; - (v) a summary of outstanding tax-supported indebtedness of the County; and - (vi) a schedule of the aggregate annual debt service on tax-supported indebtedness of the County.
+- (i) annual financial statements prepared in accordance with the Budget Accounting and Reporting System ("BARS") prescribed by the Washington State Auditor pursuant to RCW 43.09.200 (or any successor statutes) and generally of the type attached hereto as Appendix B, which statements will not be audited, except that if and when audited financial statements are otherwise prepared and available to the County they will be provided; - (ii) a summary of the assessed value of taxable property in the County; - (iii) a summary of budgeted General Fund revenues and appropriations; - (iv) a summary of ad valorem property tax levy rates per \$1,000 of assessed value and delinquency rates; - (v) a summary of outstanding tax-supported indebtedness of the County; and - (vi) a schedule of the aggregate annual debt service on tax-supported indebtedness of the County.

-Items (ii) through (vi) are required only to the extent that such information is not included in the annual financial statements.
+Items (ii) through (vi) above are required only to the extent that such information is not included in the annual financial statements.

-The annual information and operating data described above will be provided on or before the end of seven months after the end of the County's fiscal year.
+The Annual Financial Information will be provided on or before the end of seven months after the end of the County's fiscal year.
 The County's fiscal year currently ends on December 31.
 The County may adjust its fiscal year by providing written notice to the MSRB.
-In lieu of providing such annual financial information and operating data, the County may make specific cross-reference to other documents available to the public on the MSRB's internet website or filed with the SEC.
+In lieu of providing the Annual Financial Information, the County may make specific reference to other documents available to the public on the MSRB's internet website or filed with the SEC.